michael-sulyak/anekrin/README.md

 ## To Do

 * ✅ Implement PoC;
-* ⬜️ Write tests for basic functional;
+* ⬜️ Write tests for basic functional.
-* ⬜️ Add encryption for user data.

 [back to top](#table-of-contents)